krompaco/record-collector/README.md

 # Record Collector

-The [Record Collector example and documentation web site](https://record-collector.net) is being filled with content and will have all the information on what the project is and does.
-Easiest starting point is to set up the repository locally and run the web project, see the [getting started](https://record-collector.net/en/pages/getting-started/) page for instructions.
+Record Collector's offical web site is being filled with content and will have all the information on what the project is and does.
+Easiest starting point is to set up the repository locally and run the web project, see the [getting started](https://record-collector.net/pages/getting-started/) page for instructions.

 ## Inspiration